Patience Leads To Great Dividend Growth

 Wait!
 That's the benchmark; Where's the fund?
 The two are actually really close together and iShares didn't do the best job showing it on this chart.
 Let's take a look at the latest gains:

 As you can tell, the fund does its job and follows its benchmark very closely.
-It's had slightly higher gains than the S&P 500 but is also extremely highly correlated to it thus far.
-To be fair, they didn't do very well on this chart either but at least you can mouse-over the graph and get values.
+It has had slightly higher gains than the S&P 500 but is also extremely highly correlated to it thus far.
+To be fair, it didn't do very well on this chart either but at least you can mouse-over the graph and get values.

 Sector weight